zephyrproject-rtos/zephyr/doc/contribute/bin_blobs.rst

 See the :ref:`corresponding section <modules-bin-blobs>` for a more formal definition of the fields.

-The :ref:`west extension command <west-blobs>` can be used to list metadata of available blobs and to fetch blobs from user-selected modules.
+The :ref:`west blobs <west-blobs>` command can be used to list metadata of available blobs and to fetch blobs from user-selected modules.

-The west extension only fetches and stores the binary blobs themselves.
+The ``west blobs`` command only fetches and stores the binary blobs themselves.
 Any accompanying code, including interface header files for the blobs, must be present in the corresponding module repository.

 Tainting